Overview

 Psyche Mission

 An artist's concept of the Psyche spacecraft.
-Credit: Maxar/ASU/P. Rubin/NASA/JPL-Caltech

 Once in orbit, the spacecraft will map and study Psyche using a multispectral imager, a gamma-ray and neutron spectrometer, a magnetometer, and a radio instrument (for gravity measurement).
 The mission’s goal is, among other things, to determine whether Psyche is indeed the core of a planetesimal.

-How Asteroid Psyche Got Its Name
+How Psyche Got its Name

 Psyche was discovered by Italian astronomer Annibale de Gasparis on March 17, 1852.
 He named the asteroid for Psyche, the Greek goddess of the soul who was born mortal and married Eros (Roman Cupid), the god of Love.